 - We offer a Tender Funding tool that connects you with over 300 funding options available and assists you in finding the best loan/funding opportunities for your business, in South Africa.

-- Our Business Plan service empowers your business with a plan of action to direct your Company and to assure potential funders and loaners of your Company’s competency.
+- Our Professional Business Plan service empowers your business with a plan of action to direct your Company and to assure potential funders and loaners of your Company’s competency.

 Step 3: Register on the Central Supplier Database (CSD)

 Your business has to be registered on the Central Supplier Database (CSD) in order to apply for Government Tenders.